dannybouwers/trala/README.md

 - **External Search:** Use the search bar to quickly search the web with your configured search engine.
 - **Lightweight & Multi-Arch:** Built with Go and a minimal Alpine base, the Docker image is small and compatible with `amd64` and `arm64` architectures.
 - **Service Exclusion:** Hide specific services from the dashboard using router name exclusions.
-- **Smart Grouping:** Automatically group services based on service tags, with manual overrides and frontend toggle for collapse/expand.
+- **Smart Grouping:** Automatically group services based on tags from selfh.st/apps, with manual overrides and frontend toggle for collapse/expand.

 ---